 Career: He pursued postdoctoral research at Caltech as a research fellow, and taught Computer Science at Yale University before joining the University of California at Los Angeles (UCLA) as Professor of Mathematics in 1986.
 He was appointed Chair of the Department of Mathematics in 1997 and served as Dean of Physical Sciences from 2001 to 2006.

 Research interests: Professor Chan’s research interests include mathematical image processing and computer vision, and Very Large-Scale Integration (VLSI) physical design and computational brain mapping.
 He has published over 200 refereed papers and is one of the most cited mathematicians in the world.

 Professor Chan is an active member of many scientific societies.
 He is an elected member of the US National Academy of Engineering (NAE), a senior member of the Institute of Electrical and Electronic Engineers (IEEE), an elected fellow of both the Society for Industrial and Applied Mathematics (SIAM) and the American Association for the Advancement of Science, and a member of the American Mathematical Society.

-Professor Chan has served on the editorial boards of many journals in mathematics and computing, including SIAM Review, SIAM Journal of Scientific Computing, and the Asian Journal of Mathematics, and is one of the three Editors-in-Chief of Numerische Mathematik.
+Professor Chan has served on the editorial boards of many journals in mathematics and computing, including the SIAM Review, the SIAM Journal of Scientific Computing, and the Asian Journal of Mathematics, and is one of the three editors-in-chief of Numerische Mathematik.
 He formerly served on the NSF Mathematical and Physical Sciences Advisory Committee and the US National Committee for Mathematics, and was one of five US representatives to the General Assembly of the International Union of Mathematicians in 2006.